Posts tagged dreaming

 It was joyful being my own client and organizing my new space.
 Before organizing “stuff” back into the office, I appreciated the emptiness of the space.
 I felt calm seeing the uncluttered surfaces that had almost no visual noise.
 As I put things away, I was selective about what deserved a “home.”

 Only what I loved and used most returned.
-I’m still deciding the fate of the many small toys (imagine a miniature Mr. Potato Head or glitter-covered Eifel Tower) that have always been part of my office decor.
+I’m still deciding the fate of the many small toys (imagine a miniature Mr. Potato Head or glitter-covered Eiffel Tower) that have always been part of my office decor.
 A few toys have returned.
 Before more come back, I’m waiting to see how the space feels with less.

 8. Cheerleading Help